cal-data-eng/notes/SQL/truncation.md

     grouped in pages on disk, so $p\%$ of pages are uniformly randomly selected

-`RANDOM` is expensive for large tables, due to the sorting of all the rows.
+`RANDOM` is expensive for large tables, because we must first compute all resulting rows, then sort all the rows before returning a truncated subset.
 While `BERNOULLI` is faster than `RANDOM`, it is slower than `SYSTEM`, due to more random accesses. `SYSTEM` is therefore the fastest method, but the least "random" due to page-level sampling.